Very rare passport for the Second Vatican Council

 The following were among the auditors present at the third and fourth sessions: Eusèbe Adjakpley (Togo), José Alvarez Icaza (Mexico) with his wife Luz, Frank Duff (Ireland), Josè Maria Herandez (Philippines), Rosemary Goldie (Australia), Patrick Keegan (Great Britain), MarieLouise Monnet (France), Margarita Moyano Llerena (Argentina), Gladys Parentelli (Uruguay), Bartolo Peres (Brazil), AnneMarie Roeloffzen (Holland), Joan Vasquez (Argentina).

-On some occasions, the auditors were also invited to speak during the conciliar assembly.
-During the second session, they intervened merely to express their gratitude for having been invited.
-During the third session, there was a first intervention on the lay apostolate given in English on their behalf by Patrick Keegan, the English auditor.
+At times, the auditors were invited to address the conciliar assembly.
+In the second session, they spoke briefly to express their gratitude for the invitation.
+In the third session, Patrick Keegan, the English auditor, delivered the first intervention on the lay apostolate on their behalf in English.
 Later, Jean Guitton spoke at the end of the intervention on ecumenism, Juan Vasquez on the draft on the Church in the modern world, while James Norris spoke in Latin on poverty in the world.
-During the fourth session, interventions were given by Eusèbe Adjakpley on missions and Vittorino Veronese at the closing of the Council, to thank the Council fathers.
-All the auditors agreed on the texts of the interventions.
-The wealth and depth of these testimonies can be measured first from the archival documents, which show their work and experience, and from the documents themselves, which in their final version contained the Second Vatican Council’s entire experience.